LittleBigPlanet Karting: Create mode

 LittleBigPlanet Karting features a level editor, similar to the ModNation Racers editor.
-LittleBigPlanet Kartings create mode uses the same concept of LittleBigPlanet, featuring a menu similar to LittleBigPlanet's popit menu to access objects and materials, plus other tools.
+LittleBigPlanet Kartings create mode uses the same concept of LittleBigPlanet, featuring a menu similar to LittleBigPlanet's signature Popit menu to access objects and materials, plus other tools.
 It also features Play, Rewind, and Undo options to test creations, undo an unwanted action, or redo an undone action.
-The player can choose "Create Track and Arena" from your popit menu to create an arena or track, and also specify what texture(s) you want the track to be made out of.
-Terrain allows you to create lakes, ditches, and landforms in complex shapes, plus change the terrain material.
+Compared to previous entries, the game features a more robust, three-dimensional space.
+The player can choose "Create Track and Arena" from their Popit menu to create an arena or track and also specify what texture they want the track to be made out of.
+Terrain allows players to create lakes, ditches, and landforms in complex shapes, plus change the terrain material.

-The Tools Bag contains themes, sound effects, music, and various tools to use in your level.
+The Tools Bag contains themes, sound effects, music, and various tools to use in a level.
 The Goodies Bag contains Materials, pre-built objects from story levels, objects obtained from the community and objects created by the player using the Capture Object tool.
-Stickers and Decorations contains Stickers and Decorations collected during story mode to use in your levels, as well as pictures that players can take using the in-game camera tool or the PlayStation Eye Camera.
+Stickers and Decorations contain Stickers and Decorations collected during story mode to use in your levels, as well as pictures that players can take using the in-game camera tool or the PlayStation Eye Camera.
 It also contains stickers collected in community levels and taken with the Snapshot Camera.
 Global Controls allows players to change the lighting, water, fog, audio reverb.

 Interface

 The Pod has been expanded into a large, cardboard spaceship, where the Sackboy and the cart can be customised.

 LittleBigPlanets trademark Pod is the game's hub, though it has been expanded into a large, cardboard spaceship, with which the player travels between the game's various modes.
-Inside the Pod, the Sackboy can be customised, as can the cart, frames, wheels, and paint.
+Inside the Pod, the player's Sackperson can be customized, as can the cart, frames, wheels, and paintjob.
 Any in-game object can be turned into a weapon, or objects can be "painted" into the game for more talented and patient artists.